 - If after reviewing your EOI we consider that your proposal is a strong fit with the work we wish to fund we will invite you to submit a full proposal.

-- We have limited resources and can only fund a very small number of the applications we receive. it is important that you answer the eligibility checker questions honestly to avoid wasting your time and resources on a longer application that will not be successful.
+- We have limited resources and can only fund a very small number of the applications we receive. it is important that you answer the eligibility checker questions honestly to avoid wasting your time and resources on a longer application that will be unsuccessful.

 Young People & the Criminal Justice System